Beetroot Humous

 • Drain and rinse the chickpeas and add them to a food processor with the lemon juice, garlic, tahini, cumin and salt & pepper.
 Blend thoroughly, adding the oil and/or water as you blend.

-• Add the beetroots and blend again until smooth.
+• Add the cooked beetroots and blend again until smooth.
 You will need to blend a few times, and scape down the sides, to get it very smooth.

 Notes